1jour1vin

 Wine rated (2023 guide) 97/100

-A particularly dark La Turque this year, with aromas of black fruits, licorice, and smoke.
-Full-bodied, ripe but fresh, with well-integrated oak.
-Rich in blackberry skin and oak tannins, it is solid, very dense, and spicy on the palate.
-Powerful but fresh, intended for long aging, it comes from vines in the Côte Brune, planted by Marcel Guigal in 1980 after having been abandoned since 1935.
+This year’s La Turque is particularly dark, with aromas of black fruit, licorice, and smoke.
+Full-bodied, ripe yet fresh, the oak is well integrated.
+Rich in blackberry skin tannins and oak tannins, it is robust, very dense, and spicy on the palate.
+Powerful yet fresh, destined for long aging, it comes from vines on the Côte Brune, planted by Marcel Guigal in 1980 after having been abandoned since 1935.
 La Turque is a central part of the Côte Brune, covering less than one hectare.
 It will be aged for 40 months in new French oak barrels.

 Guide Hachette des vins